Dean Radin, Ph.D.

-Dean Radin, PhD, is Chief Scientist at the Institute of Noetic Sciences (IONS) and Associated Distinguished Professor at the California Institute of Integral Studies.
+Dean Radin, PhD, is a pioneering consciousness researcher and Associated Distinguished Professor at the California Institute of Integral Studies.
 He earned an MS in electrical engineering and a PhD in psychology from the University of Illinois, Urbana-Champaign.
-Before joining IONS in 2001, he held appointments at AT&T Bell Labs, Princeton University, University of Edinburgh, and SRI International.
+Earlier in his career, he held appointments at AT&T Bell Labs, Princeton University, University of Edinburgh, and SRI International.
 He is author or co-author of hundreds of technical and popular articles, four dozen book chapters, and four popular books: The Conscious Universe (1997), Entangled Minds (2006), Supernormal (2013), and Real Magic (2018).
 Dean is also co-inventor of genetic neuropsychology, a new branch of science for improving behavior and cognition by genetically optimizing brain functioning.

 Barry J. Linder, MD, is a seasoned medical technology executive, physician business leader, and entrepreneur with over 30 years of extensive healthcare experience.
 Skilled in developing innovative, next generation medical devices and information systems to address unmet needs in healthcare.
 Barry has been awarded ten US patents.
 He has extensive management and operational experience in executive leadership positions in privately financed growth and commercial stage medical device companies, as well as senior positions across multiple divisions within a large, integrated, healthcare delivery network.